Can You Pause Car Insurance?

 Your Options for Reducing or Suspending Car Insurance Coverage

 • Comprehensive-only: Drop collision coverage while your car is stored.
 Comprehensive still covers theft, fire, flood and weather damage.
-This option works best for cars stored for 1 to 6 months and is available through most insurers.
-Cost savings vary by insurer, your deductible and location.
+This option works best for cars stored 1 to 6 months and is available through most insurers.
+Cost savings vary by insurer, deductible and location.

 smartphone icon